7 min read

 Benefits of Making a User Flow

-1. Less time iterating a product: It is much easier to change an idea than to re-code an already built app.
-Creating a user flow diagram can show how a pathway might not be ideal.
-Instead of getting into the thick of it and then having to backtrack to change both UX and UI for that feature, problems can be spotted and avoided from the beginning.
+1. Supporting faster product iteration: It is much easier to change an idea than to re-code an already-built app.
+Creating a user flow diagram can reveal how a pathway might not be ideal.
+Instead of wasting valuable resources and then backtracking to correct a feature, a user flow helps surface and avoid problems from the beginning.

-1. Creating an intuitive interface design: With a clearly defined user flow, UI developers don’t have to sit around waiting for the UX team to create something just to get started.
-Designers can get the jump on making mockups for features and screens, ensuring it’s easily navigable and aesthetically pleasing.
-Because a “lot of the fat” can be cut out in drafting user flows, the interface can be designed to be intuitive and pleasing.
+2. Creating an intuitive interface design: With a clearly defined user flow, UI developers don’t have to sit around waiting for the UX team to create something just to get started.
+Designers can start making mockups for features and screens with confidence that they’re easily navigable and aesthetically pleasing.
+User flows help eliminate redundancies and inefficiencies early supporting an interface that’s intuitive from the first go.

-1. Clarifying the idea to colleagues and backers: It’s surprising how different assumptions can be from person to person when it comes to developing an app.
-Let’s say a creator says their app should have the ability for users to log in to their account.
-The app creator imagines this will be done with a username and password, then take you to your profile page.
-Maybe a developer hearing the idea of a log-in screen assumes that a user logs in with their email address, then is taken directly to a feed on their home screen, not their profile page.
+3. Clarifying the idea to colleagues and backers: Often, different people come to the app development process with different, unstated assumptions.
+For example, an app creator might request that users have the ability to log in to an account.
+This person might imagine that users will login with a username and password and advance to the profile page.
+Upon hearing the idea of a login screen, however, a developer might assume that users log in with an email address and proceed to their home screen, not a profile page.
 Specifying a user flow removes accidental assumptions and makes sure everyone has the same clear understanding of the concept.

-1. Predicting potential frustrations: Visually having to write out how a user goes from one point to an end-goal can reveal if a pathway is too complicated.
-Sometimes features are revealed to be more complex than initially suspected, so they need to be retooled to create a more fluid user experience.
-Instead of building an app and patching complexities together, developers have the opportunity to create a flow that is instinctive and efficient for users, which will keep them coming back to the app.
+4. Predicting potential frustrations: The process of writing out how a user goes from one point to an end goal can reveal whether or not a pathway is too complicated.
+Sometimes features are more complex than initially suspected, so they need to be retooled to create a more fluid user experience.
+Instead of building an app by patching complexities together, developers have the opportunity to create a flow that is instinctive and efficient for users.
+This process, in turn, will keep users coming back to the app.

 user flow design